AndreiKachur/crunchy-boots/README.md

-This is a shoe store app.
+This is a responsive shoe store app.
-You can watch demo version here: https://crunchy-boots.herokuapp.com/
+You can watch demo version here: https://crunchyboots.herokuapp.com/

 It is based on the following:

+-TypeScript
 -React
 -Redux
 -SCSS